Frequently Asked Questions

 If you have a valid UTM parking permit, you are only permitted to park in the designated lots at UTM.
 To inquire about parking for any other U of T campus, you must contact the Parking Office specific to that campus.

-I paid for parking at the Pay & Display machine using my credit card, but nothing printed.
+I paid for parking at the Pay & Display machine but nothing printed.
 What should I do?
 Was I double-charged?

-If you attempted to pay for parking using your credit card in a Pay & Display (P&D) machine and no slip printed, you were likely not charged.
-The P&D machines operate by live authorizations and a ticket will only print if your transaction was approved.
+If you attempted to pay for parking using a Pay machine and no slip printed, you were likely not charged.
+The machines operate by live authorizations and a ticket will only print if your transaction was approved.
 You are required to go through the steps again until the machine prints a slip.

 Failure to display a P&D slip for any reason (failed transaction, out of order machine, declined credit card, etc.) will result in a Parking Infraction Notice (parking ticket), issued by the City of Mississauga.